michael-milette/moodle-filter_filtercodes/README.md

 * {mycourses} : Display an unordered list of links to all my enrolled courses.
 * {mycoursesmenu} : A second level list of courses with links for use in custom menus (filtering must be supported by the theme).
 * {categoryid} : If in a course, the ID of the course's parent category, the category ID of a course category page, otherwise 0.
-* {categoryname} : If in a course, the name of the course's parent category, the category name of a course, otherwise blank.
+* {categoryname} : If in a course, the name of the course's parent category, otherwise blank.
-* {categorynumber} : If in a course, the number of the course's parent category, the category number of a course, otherwise blank.
+* {categorynumber} : If in a course, the number of the course's parent category, otherwise blank.
+* {categorydescription} : If in a course, the number of the description of a course's parent category, otherwise blank.
 * {categories} : Display an unordered list of links to all course categores.
 * {categoriesmenu} : A second level list of categories with links for use in custom menus (filtering must be supported by the theme).
 * {institution} : Display the name of the institution from the user's profile.